 You see, pre Covid there was quite a strong attitude amongst many in the counselling profession that online counselling was second best.

 Ever since, I’ve been amazed at how quickly counsellors have embraced working online.
-Many of whom are now undertaking their own online counsellor training and planning to stick with 100% online sessions even once it’s safe to return to face to face counselling.
-Something no one could have ever predicted.
+Many of them are now undertaking their own online counsellor training and planning to stick with 100% online sessions even once it’s safe to return to face-to-face counselling, something no one could have ever predicted.

-The big groups ironically led to demand from some counsellors wanting smaller workshops where they could have a more intimate leaning experience with me.
+The successful big groups ironically led to demand from some counsellors wanting smaller workshops where they could have a more intimate learning experience with me.

 In other news …

-In August - Pink Therapy awarded me as an Accredited Gender, Sexuality and Relationship Diversities Therapist.
+In August - Pink Therapy awarded me the accolade of Accredited Gender, Sexuality and Relationship Diversities Therapist.

 This shows clients my high standard of knowledge, training and experience in working with gender, sex and relationship diversity as a counsellor.

 In September I hired a coach who is working with me to develop and promote the training side of my counselling practice.
 Watch this space for more exciting ventures in 2021.
-There’s a lot of ideas in the pipeline.
+There are lots of ideas in the pipeline.